AdaCore/why3/doc/exec.rst

         a[5] <- 3; a[6] <- 2; a[7] <- 1; a[8] <- 10; a[9] <- 6;
         max_sum a n

-and then we use the ``execute`` command to interpret this function, as
+and then we use the :program:`why3 execute` command to interpret this function, as
 follows:

 ::